-How long do you need to take vitamin B2 to start experiencing its benefits if you’re deficient?
+How long do you need to take vitamin B2 to start experiencing its benefits?

-Since riboflavin is water-soluble, it usually doesn’t take long for your body to start healing from a deficiency in this essential nutrient.
-To speed the recovery process in cases of severe deficiency, intravenous administration of vitamin B2 may be warranted.
+Since riboflavin is water-soluble, it usually doesn’t take long for your body to start experiencing the benefits of this nutrient.

 How long does it take for your body to digest/absorb vitamin B2?